QuestNetwork/qd-messages-ts/README.md

 We're planning to become for messaging what [Atom](https://atom.io) is for writing code.

-The Quest Messenger works in the browser, as an Electron on Windows, Mac and Linux and as a Chromium on iOS and Android.
+The Quest Messenger works in the browser, as an Electron on Windows, Mac and Linux and Android using Cordova.

 ## Installation & Usage